Are your virtual team meetings starting to feel like a one-way broadcast?

 - Remote improv games: Playing improv build skills integral to collaboration like listening, quick thinking, communication and creativity.
 Try a classic game like “Yes, and” on Zoom or test intuition with nonverbal variations.

-- Digital drawing games: Whether using whiteboard software or holding up sketches to the camera, drawing charades and pictionary generate hilarious online interactions as teammates try to correctly guess each others’ artistic (or abysmal) drawings.
+interactions that allow colleagues to share laughter and learn interesting (or silly) facts about each other.
+Poll the group for quiz category requests to foster inclusion. - Digital drawing games: Whether using whiteboard software or holding up sketches to the camera, drawing charades and pictionary generate hilarious online interactions as teammates try to correctly guess each others’ artistic (or abysmal) drawings.

 - Multi-player video games: For distributed company retreats, why not extend team fun into the virtual gaming world?
 Services like Discord allow colleagues to battle it out in Fortnite, MarioKart or Among Us.